 The "Id" and "IdType" attributes represent an entity identifier and a type of identifier.
-They are the same as in the Read-Only document (chapter 3.7.5.1 Read-Only document syntax).
+They are the same as in the Read-Only document.
+For more information see chapter Read-Only document syntax.

 "Action" attribute

 This attribute value is a reference to the selected action in the "Header" tag.